vsitzmann/awesome-implicit-representations/README.md

 * [Convolutional Occupancy Networks](https://arxiv.org/abs/2003.04618)
 * [Deep Local Shapes: Learning Local SDF Priors for Detailed 3D Reconstruction](https://arxiv.org/abs/2003.10983)

+This has since been leveraged for inverse graphics as well:
 * [Neural Sparse Voxel Fields](https://github.com/facebookresearch/NSVF) Applies a similar concept to neural radiance fields.
+* [Pixel-NERF](https://alexyu.net/pixelnerf/) (Yu et al. 2020) proposes to condition a NeRF on local features lying on camera rays, extracted from contact images, as proposed in PiFU (see "from 3D supervision").

 The following papers condition a deep signed distance function on local patches:
 * [Local Deep Implicit Functions for 3D Shape](https://ldif.cs.princeton.edu/)